Adrian333Dev/PulsePro_API/docs/design.md

      - Participate in performance reviews.
      - Provide feedback to managers and peers.

-6. **Recruiter**

-   - **Responsibilities:**
-     - Manage job postings and applications.
-     - Conduct interviews and coordinate hiring processes.
-     - Handle candidate communications.
-     - Assist in onboarding new employees.
-     - Maintain recruitment records and reports.

-7. **Trainer**

-   - **Responsibilities:**
-     - Manage and conduct training programs.
-     - Track employee skill development.
-     - Maintain training schedules and materials.
-     - Evaluate training effectiveness and provide feedback.
-     - Report training progress to HR Managers.

-8. **Finance Manager**

-   - **Responsibilities:**
-     - Oversee payroll processes.
-     - Manage financial records related to employees.
-     - Generate payroll reports and handle tax calculations.
-     - Approve expense claims and reimbursements.
-     - Collaborate with HR on compensation and benefits.

-9. **IT Support**

-   - **Responsibilities:**
-     - Provide technical support to employees.
-     - Manage IT-related assets and software.
-     - Ensure system security and data protection.
-     - Assist in onboarding new employees with IT setups.
-     - Maintain and update system configurations.

-10. **Project Manager**
-    - **Responsibilities:**
-      - Oversee project planning and execution.
-      - Assign tasks and monitor project progress.
-      - Coordinate with team leads and department managers.
-      - Manage project budgets and resources.
-      - Report project status to stakeholders.

 ### Role-Based Access Control

 Each role will have specific permissions associated with it, defining what actions users in that role can perform.
 This helps in maintaining a secure and well-organized system.

 #### Example Role Permissions

-1. **Admin:**
+1. **Super Admin:**

    - Full access to all modules and settings.
-   - Can create, read, update, and delete any record.
+   - Can create, read, update, and delete any record within their organization.

+2. **Admin:**

+   - Full access to all modules and settings within the organization.
+   - Can create, read, update, and delete records, except for those related to the Super Admin.

-2. **HR Manager:**
+3. **HR Manager:**

    - Access to employee profiles, performance reviews, leave management, payroll, and recruitment modules.
-   - Can create, read, update, and delete employee records, but cannot manage system settings.
+   - Can create, read, update, and delete employee records.

-3. **Department Manager:**
+4. **Department Manager:**

    - Access to department-specific data and settings.
    - Can manage department employees and their tasks/goals.

-4. **Employee:**
+5. **Employee:**
    - Limited access to personal profile, tasks, timesheets, and leave requests.
-   - Can view and update personal records, but cannot access other employees' data.
+   - Can view and update personal records.

 ## Handling App Entry Points

-### Hybrid Approach
+### Simplified Design

-#### Entities

-- **User:** Represents the person accessing the system.
-- **Employee:** Represents the role within an organization.
+- **Entities:**
+  - Only use `Organization` and `Employee` entities.
-- **Organization:** Represents the company or department.
+  - Remove the `User` entity.

-#### Relationships

-- **User** has a one-to-many relationship with **Employee**.
-- **Employee** has a many-to-one relationship with **Organization**.

 ### Workflow

 1. **Registration:**

-   - When a user registers, an employee profile is automatically created for the user and linked to the specified organization.
+   - When an employee registers, they create an organization and an employee profile is automatically created for them using their provided details.

 2. **Login:**

+   - Employees log in using their organization-specific email and password.
-   - Upon login, the system retrieves the user’s associated employee profiles.
+   - Upon login, the system retrieves the employee's associated organization and displays the organization's dashboard.
-   - The user can switch between organizations using a dropdown or similar interface to select the active organization.

 3. **Organization Switch:**
-   - The user selects an organization to view and manage from the dropdown.
-   - The selected organization's dashboard is displayed.

-This approach combines the simplicity of Option 2 with the flexibility of Option 1, providing a more user-friendly and scalable solution.
+   - Employees can only be part of one organization per account.
+   - To join another organization, employees must register separately with a different email specific to that organization.

+### Advantages

+- **Simplifies User Management:**

+  - Each employee has a unique email for each organization, aligning with real-world practices.
+  - No need for additional user management layers, making the system more straightforward.

+- **Streamlined Notifications:**
+  - Notifications are sent to organization-specific emails, ensuring employees check the correct email for organizational updates.